All you need to know to use make the Linux kernel support your own hardware.

 - Support for interrupts to process hardware events.

-- Application: read data received on the serial ports.
+- Lab: read data received on the serial ports.

 - Managing concurrency issues.
 Lock based and lock-less primitives.
 Debugging locks.

-- Torture the serial driver using full kernel preemption.
+- Lab: torture the serial driver using parallel writer threads.
 Expose bugs due to concurrency issues and fix them through locking.

 Part 5: Board support, debugging, testing and contribution